richmahn/en_tn/1ki/front/intro.md

 #### Can I translate the Book of 1 Kings before I translate the Books of 1 and 2 Samuel?

-The Books of 1 and 2 Samuel should be translated before 1 Kings, since 1 Kings continues from where 2 Samuel ends.
+The Books of 1 and 2 Samuel should be translated before 1 Kings, since 1 Kings continues from when 2 Samuel ends.